 Play is broken into Long Term Athlete Development (LTAD) stages and our overall philosophy towards development.
 Parents and athletes should have clear expectations around the program goals.

-Daniel P (head), Stephen C (assistant), Elliot W (assistant)
+Daniel P (head coach), Stephen C (assistant), Elliot W (assistant), Sean S (assistant)

 Red River Rebellion:

-Liz L (head), Amanda F (assistant), Kendra B (assistant)
+Liz L (head coach), Millie W (assistant), Kendra B (assistant)

 Masters Of Flying Objects (MOFO) Boys and Girls Teams - These are the eldest and top teams in our program, showcasing athletes with the most experience and athleticism.
 These teams are about teaching our elite youth to experience competition and the pursuit of success and winning.
 Following the concepts of periodization and long term planning, the Long Term Athlete Development model (LTAD) serves as a guideline to teams and helps them train under the "Learn to Win" development model and push very hard to increase their gameplay while pushing for podium finishes each summer at Nationals.